Living in Saudi Arabia

 Yes, family members can get a visa for 90 days at any one time.
 The hospital will facilitate this for you.
 However, you will be responsible for all costs associated with their trip, and the hospital does not supply accommodation.

 You can get an Internet connection in your house.
 SIM-cards are easy to purchase.
-Many restaurants and shopping centers have Free WiFi.
+Most public areas have free Wifi

 As a woman can I walk around freely?